 The Prom Night series is a bit of an anomaly when it comes to horror franchises.
-Every series has that one movie that stands out and doesn’t have much of anything to do with the others.
-Halloween III: Season of the Witch is the most often cited one of the bunch.
-It goes out of its way to make sure it can’t be construed as in any way connected with the films that came before it.
+Every series has that one movie that stands out and doesn’t have much of anything to do with the other installments.
+Halloween III: Season of the Witch is the most often cited of the bunch.
+It goes out of its way to make sure it can’t be construed as being connected with the films that came before it.
 It is its own story.
 Jason Goes to Hell is a part of the series, but only barely and shares very little connection with the rest of the franchise outside its use of the titular character.
 The Leprechaun franchise is notorious for this.
-None of those features are connected in any way, shape or form outside of Warwick Davis as the little monster.
+None of those features are connected in any way, shape or form outside of Warwick Davis as the little monster in the original cannon entries.
 Even then, there are times when he almost has to be portraying a different Leprechaun than he had played in the previous entry.
 But, Prom Night II is a different beast, entirely.

 With the Prom Night series, the feature that sticks out, the one that has no place in the franchise is the original.
 Prom Night was a slasher hit when first released, cementing Jamie Lee Curtis’ place as a scream queen.
 There’s an element of mystery to it and a fairly solid cast.
 And, to be sure, there were much worse slashers that followed in its wake.
 Still, there’s not a lot that really makes Prom Night memorable.
 Even when only looking at the films Curtis was a part of, it’s a far cry from Halloween and lacks the innovation and style of Terror Train.